linarevheim-svg/Cambridge-Road-Casualties-and-Danger-Spots-2020-to-2025/README.md

 ## Project summary

+This project uses the UK government's official STATS19 collision database to map where Cambridge casualties are occurring, identify high-risk locations, and examine whether casualty rates are improving over time.
 Cambridge is one of the most cycling-intensive cities in the UK, with over 30% of commuters travelling by bike.
-Yet road casualties — particularly among cyclists — remain a significant concern.
-This project uses the UK government's official STATS19 collision database to map where casualties are occurring, identify high-risk locations, and examine whether casualty rates are improving over time.

 The analysis is intended to produce insights relevant to Cambridgeshire County Council, Cambridge City Council, and transport planning teams working on active travel and road safety policy.

 ---